Generic Name: oxymorphone (OX ee MOR fone)

 Oxymorphone can slow or stop your breathing, and may be habit-forming.
 Use only your prescribed dose, and swallow an extended-release pill whole to avoid a potentially fatal dose.
 Never share oxymorphone with another person.

 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

-Tell your doctor if you are pregnant.
-Oxymorphone may cause life-threatening withdrawal symptoms in your newborn if you use the medication during pregnancy.
+Oxymorphone may cause life-threatening withdrawal symptoms in a newborn if the mother has taken this medicine during pregnancy.